whitenode/riak_mapreduce_utils/README.markdown

 The configuration string must be a correctly formatted JSON document and may contain the following 4 fields:

-**source** - Name of the bucket containing records to be processed.
+**bucket** - Name of the bucket containing records to be processed.
 This is a mandatory field and only records belonging to this bucket will be processed.
-If a record is encountered that does not belong to the specified bucket, it will be passed straight through based on the **keep** parameter described below
+If a record is encountered that does not belong to the specified bucket, it will be passed straight through based on the **retain** parameter described below

 **target** - This field is mandatory and must contain the name of the bucket the operation should link to.

 **indexname** - Thi field is mandatory and must contain the name of the index on the target bucket that is to be used.

-**keep** - This parameter is optional and detaults to *true*.
-It specifies whether the input should be kept as part of the result set or not.
+**retain** - This parameter is optional and detaults to *true*.
+It specifies whether the input should be retained as part of the result set or not.
 If set to false, only records retrieved through the link are returned.

 ###Example

 **Retrieve all detail records related to a specific master record**

 This example takes a single master record and retrieves all related detail records.
-AS **keep** is set to *false*, the original master record that the fetch was based on is excluded from the result set, and only the appropriate detail records are returned.
+As **retain** is set to *false*, the original master record that the fetch was based on is excluded from the result set, and only the appropriate detail records are returned.

     $> curl -XPOST http://localhost:8098/mapred -H 'Content-Type: application/json' -d '{
         "inputs":[["master","m1"]],
         "query":[{"map":{"language":"erlang","module":"riak_mapreduce_utils",
                         "function":"map_indexinclude","keep":false,
-                        "arg":"{\"source\":\"master\",\"target\":\"detail\",
+                        "arg":"{\"bucket\":\"master\",\"target\":\"detail\",
-                        \"indexname\":\"fk_master_bin\",\"keep\":\"false\"}"}},
+                        \"indexname\":\"fk_master_bin\",\"retain\":\"false\"}"}},
                  {"map":{"language":"erlang","module":"riak_mapreduce_utils",
                         "function":"map_id"}}]}'
     [["detail","d3"],["detail","d2"],["detail","d1"]]